 The title song of the duo’s first album was inspired by the dry hillsides in California’s Central Valley, where Christopher wondered how a person creates a life out of sparse or impossible situations.

-Cook and Rose can play a full evening of up to three hours or open for other acts.
+Cook and Rose can play a full evening or afternoon or support other acts.
 Their music is appropriate for small halls and concert venues, and can turn a tavern or coffee house into a listening room.
-Find them online at www.cookandrose.com and by email at email@example.com
+Find them online at www.cookandrose.com and by email at firstname.lastname@example.org